-FMCSA has established an Out-of-Service (OOS) catch rate of 85 percent for carriers operating while under an Imminent Hazard (IH) or UNSAT/UNFIT OOS order.
-In this part, States will indicate their catch rate is at least 85 percent by using the check box or completing the problem statement portion below.
+FMCSA has established an Out-of-Service (OOS) catch rate of at least 85 percent for carriers operating while under a Federal Imminent Hazard (IH) and unsatisfactory/unfit (UNSAT/UNFIT) OOS order.
+If your catch rate is below 85 percent, States must develop performance goals and activities to meet the FMCSA threshold of at least 85 percent.